anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * allows the application of Registrar-Agent credentials to establish TLS connections to the domain registrar; these are different from the pledge IDevID credentials.

-* also enables the usage of alternative transports, both IP-based and non-IP, between the pledge and the domain registrar via the Registrar-Agent; security is addressed at the application layer through an additional signature wrapping of the exchanged artifacts.
+* also enables the usage of alternative transports, both IP-based and non-IP, between the pledge and the domain registrar via the Registrar-Agent;
+  security is addressed at the application layer through object security with an additional signature wrapping the exchanged artifacts.

 The term endpoint used in the context of this document is equivalent to resource in HTTP {{RFC9110}} and CoAP {{RFC7252}}; it is not used to describe a device.
 Endpoints are accessible via Well-Known URIs {{RFC8615}}.